The Reality of Brokers: Farming Out Investigations

 Some companies exploit cases for their own promotional purposes (i.e., divulging details of your case on the internet, television, or sensationalizing it for publication).
 It’s wise to factor in a firm’s willingness to protect confidential client information and ensure this is clearly stated in any contracts signed by parties involved.

-Technical Surveillance Counter Measures (TSCM)
+Concerns for Technical Surveillance Counter Measures (TSCM) Investigations

 A Minnesota Private Detective license is required for anyone providing TSCM investigations in Minnesota.
 If anyone suggests otherwise please pass that information on to the Minnesota Board of Private Detectives & Protective Agent Services at (651) 793-2666.
 Professional TSCM investigators will own a minimum of $100,000 in TSCM equipment.
 When hiring for TSCM investigation it’s most important to talk “directly” to the TSCM investigator before you hand over any deposit monies.
 That person should be knowledgeable and technical in their explanations of TSCM practices and equipment.